-© Copyright 2021 MAPAI CO.,LTD. All rights reserved.Designed by iwonder.cn
+© Copyright 2021 Jiangsu Aceretech Machinery Co., Ltd. All rights reserved.Designed by iwonder.cn

 When considering the “when” and “why” to shred waste, understanding the shredding technology available is important.
 Reviewing expected throughput in your facility is the first factor to consider in shredder technology.
 Whether an industrial waste shredder has one or multiple shafts determines the throughput.